Rugby league in the United States: 1970s to 90s: Attempts to organize the sport

+1997–2011: Formation of Super League America, the country's first governing body

-In the mid-1990s, rugby league promoters including Australian-American Niu worked to promote the game domestically, and in 1997 the first rugby league organizing body, Super League America, was formed, with Niu as its head.
+In the mid-1990s, rugby league promoters including Australian-American Niu worked to promote the game domestically, and in 1997 the first rugby league organizing body, Super League America (later renamed America National Rugby League (AMNRL)), was formed, with Niu as its head.
 Super League America was recognized as the official governing body for the sport by the Rugby League International Federation, and was in charge of organizing the national team and establishing a domestic competition.
 The domestic competition kicked off in 1998 and was contested by six team; the Glen Mills Bulls (later the Aston Bulls), the New Jersey Sharks (later the Bucks County Sharks), the New York Broncos (later the New York Knights), the Philadelphia Bulldogs (now the Philadelphia Fight), the Boston Storm, and the Pennsylvania Raiders, with Glen Mills winning the inaugural championship.
 Boston and Pennsylvania later dropped out of the league, while the remaining four teams continued to play under the guidance of Super League America.
 In 2000, Super League America announced a reorganization; the league headquarters were moved to Jacksonville, Florida, with Jacksonville-based marketing executive Steve Gormley serving as the organization's new president.
 Niu would serve as CEO and maintain the northeastern branch in Philadelphia.
 The organization was renamed the United States Rugby League, and set its sights on expanding into the Southeastern United States and attracting British rugby league teams to Florida for training camps and international competitions.
-The USRL was successful in entering the US national team into the Rugby League World Cup qualification process for the first time, as they participated unsuccessfully in the 2000 Rugby League World Cup qualifying tournament.
+The USRL was successful in entering the U.S. national team into the Rugby League World Cup qualification process for the first time, as they participated unsuccessfully in the 2000 Rugby League World Cup qualifying tournament.
 However, a dispute involving the British Rugby Football League led to financial difficulties and internal strife within the USRL.

-2000s: Domestic and international growth

-In May 2001, the five domestic teams announced the formation of the American National Rugby League, which became the de facto governing body for the sport in the US after Gormley sold the remaining USRL assets to the Rugby football League.
-The league then set about expanding over the next few years, with Wilmington Vikings, later the New York Raiders, joining the competition in 2002, bringing the number of teams back up to six.
-The following year the saw the addition of the Connecticut Wildcats and the DC Slayers.